euler-xyz/liquidation-bot-v2/README.md

 - `{CHAIN}_RPC_URL` - RPC provider endpoint (Infura, Rivet, Alchemy etc.)

+- `PYTH_API_KEY` - Pyth API key for the Hermes price-update endpoint, sent as an `Authorization: Bearer` header (obtain from Pyth Terminal).
+Required as of the Aug 2026 Pyth Core upgrade.

 OPTIONAL:
 - `SLACK_WEBHOOK_URL` - Optional URL to post notifications to slack
 - `RISK_DASHBOARD_URL` - Optional, can include a link in slack notifications to manually liquidate a position